roman-milk/roman-milk.github.io/what-mom-knows-fucks-her-in-the-air.md

  We all drank to our New Year's Eve type resolution, each of us with different ideas of what new beginnings really meant.

  A couple of cocktails later, we were all chatting about life, politics and when music stopped being good or original.
 We all agreed it was the end of the Eighties, when our flight was announced as boarding.
 Miranda called for one more round of shots which we quickly did, and in a bit of a daze headed for our flight.
-Report_Story #3